Dr. Brandon R. Grafius

 His dissertation was published by Lexington Books/Fortress Academic in 2018.
 His second monograph, Reading the Bible with Horror (Lexington Books/Fortress Academic, 2019) made the preliminary ballot for the Bram Stoker Award in nonfiction, and has been nominated for the 2021 Grawemeyer Award in Religion.

 He began teaching as an adjunct professor at ETS in 2010, and has taught courses in Hebrew, theory, hermeneutics, and the books of Jeremiah, Job, Isaiah, the Psalms, and Daniel.
-He was promoted to the position of Assistant Professor of Biblical Studies in 2016.
+He was promoted to the position of Assistant Professor of Biblical Studies in 2016, and was promoted to Associate Professor in 2020.
+He was named Academic Dean in 2022.

 Currently, he lives in Mason with his wife and two children.